 Tonkinese cats are the result of crossing a Siamese and a Burmese.
 Like both parents, Tonkinese cats are exceptionally playful and have joyful personalities that make them a pleasure to keep as pets.

 They’re highly intelligent and people-oriented, but they’re also curious and interested in everything around them.
 However, they are high-energy cat that get bored quite easily, especially when they’re left alone.

 19. Turkish Angora

-This ancient breed originated naturally, in Turkey, centuries ago.
-The breed has been documented since the 1600s.
-These cats bond closely with their owners and want to be part of everything you do.
-They need to play every day and will often attempt to amuse you with their hilarious antics.
+This ancient breed originated naturally in Turkey centuries ago, but they’ve only been documented since the 1600s.
+Turkish Angoras bond closely with their owners and want to be part of everything they do.
+They need to play every day and often try to amuse you with their hilarious antics.

 20. Turkish Van

 Unlike the Turkish Angora, the Turkish Van was bred by humans.
 They were developed by crossing several cats from Turkey, which resulted in the unique and rare van pattern that gives them their name.

 Early Turkish Vans were known to be quite aggressive, but that’s no longer the case.
 Now, the breed is known for being friendly with all people.
 They’re very social and playful and get along well with everyone, including dogs.